HOW YOU CAN TAKE ACTION

 WHY CLIMATE RESILIENCE MATTERS

-Climate resilience is community resilience – a whole community approach that ensures everyone’s wellbeing is considered.
-It requires deep thinking and surfacing of issues such as inequity and inclusion, and long-term planning so we don’t continue to operate the same old ways in a world that has changed.
+Climate resilience is community resilience – a whole community approach that ensures everyone’s well-being is considered.
+It requires deep thinking and surfacing of issues such as social and economic inequities and structural racism, and long-term integrated planning among agencies and jurisdictions so we do not continue to operate the same old ways in a world that has changed.

+We must each do the work toward this goal.
 Consider your own resilience and well-being during climate-related disasters such as fires, floods, and debris flows that close roads, schools and businesses and disrupt the power grid and food supply chains.
 What do you need to be better prepared and what can you do to ensure less disruption for you and your family in the future?
-Now consider the needs of your friends, neighbors and the entire community.
+Now consider the needs of your friends, neighbors, and the entire community.
+How can you be of assistance to others by volunteering, donating, or showing up in support?

 Not only do we face disruptions to society from climate impacts, we are also at risk of losing the beaches, open spaces and habitats that support other species and provide us solace.
 When our ecological system is out of balance, we too cannot survive.